 Davison v.
 Randall – Suit Challenging a Public Official's Act of Blocking a Resident from a Facebook Page

 The Knight Institute had previously submitted an amicus brief in Davison v.
-Randall urging the Fourth Circuit court to uphold a lower court's ruling that Phyllis Randall, the Chair of the Loudoun Board of Supervisors, violated Davison’s First Amendment rights by blocking him from a personal Facebook page that she was using in an official capacity.
+Randall urging the Fourth Circuit court to uphold a lower court's ruling that Phyllis Randall, the Chair of the Loudoun County Board of Supervisors, violated Davison’s First Amendment rights by blocking him from a personal Facebook Page that she was using in an official capacity.

 Press Statements & Commentary